 With this kit, the only extra materials needed are decorative paper or fabric to cover your creation with.
 Other than that, it’s all in the box.
 Included are 72 sheets of paper, a spine, and cover boards to protect the interior pages.
 The cotton-based materials are 100 percent recycled and handmade in India.
 For an old-world feel, each of the included interior pages boast a deckle edge.

 This kit includes all the necessary tools to begin your bookmaking journey.
 Lineco is a tried-and-true brand, so it’s a sure bet that the tools will work well and stand the test of time.
-This kit is aimed at beginners (who will need to supply their own papers), but included are two different-size awls, a 6-inch bone folder, ?-inch bristle brush, three bookbinding needles, 10 yards of linen thread, and beeswax for the thread.
+This kit is aimed at beginners (who will need to supply their own papers), but included are two different-size awls, a 6-inch bone folder, a .5-inch bristle brush, three bookbinding needles, 10 yards of linen thread, and beeswax for the thread.
+Made in the USA.

 4. Arnold Grummer Zig-Zag Book

-This bookmaking kit is perfect for teachers, as it includes enough materials to make 12 books at a very reasonable price.
+This bookmaking kit is perfect for teachers, as it includes enough materials to make 12 accordion-style books at a very reasonable price.
 Because it doesn’t require specialized tools, binding, or stitching, it’s an easy and crafty way for children to create their own books.
-The papers are heavyweight and acid free, and sturdy chipboard covers are also provided.
+The pre-folded papers are heavyweight and acid free, and sturdy chipboard covers are also provided—simply glue them on.
+Despite the kit’s simple nature, it still comes with an idea sheet and even tips to assemble books to meet young artists’ ideal visions.